![]() |

 Story goes, one year the family was finishing Christmas dinner when there was a knock at the door.
 My grandfather had forgotten inviting another family for dinner!
 Nana managed to put together a suitable repast and the family ate twice that day.

 Me, I make the stuffing the day before; it’s the starting bell for the sprint of Thanksgiving cooking.
-Some years, then, I tuck the stuffing into the turkey for roasting, other years I turn it into a baking dish and just rewarm in the oven.
-Either way: delicious.
+Some years, then, I tuck the stuffing into the turkey for roasting, other years I turn it into a baking dish and bake it in the oven.

 Time to table: 30 minutes